yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.

-- Securities: Return Cost Basis / Unrealised Gains options: >> ASOF FEATS.
-ONLY FROM MD2023.2(5008) builds onwards... <<
+- Securities: Return Cost Basis / Unrealised Gains options:
     - N/A (default):         Cost Basis is never used
     - Rtn Cost Basis:        When selected, then the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
     - Rtn Unrealised Gains:  When selected, then the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.
+    - Include Cash Balances: When selected then cash balances on (selected) investment accounts will be included too.

     >> NOTES:
-        - When selected then calculated cost basis / gains values will overwrite normal calculated balances
+        - When selected then calculated cost basis / unrealised gains values will overwrite normal calculated balances ... this is a MUTUALLY EXCLUSIVE option.
+When enabled, no other calculation type(s) will be included!
-        - This option does NOT affect non-security accounts included in this row.
+          ...... (no reminders, no other non-security/investment(cash), no income / expense transactions)
-        - There can never be future-dated cost basis / ur-gains (the latest asof date will be truncated back to today)
+        - There can in theory be future-dated cost basis / ur-gains.
+Let me know how this works out for you?!
-                - **asof-dated cost basis can never be future-dated, so Balance and Current Balance are equal
+        - Current Balance will derive the cost basis asof today.
         - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance               ** WARNING **

-        - WARNING: PRIOR TO MD2023.2(5008) - cost basis / ur-gains feature can only return the current (latest) position
-            - if you select 'use cost basis / ur-gains' then you will always get the current / latest position (balance) ... for today / future-dated asof, and ZERO for past-dated asof.

-        - WARNING: You can create 'illogical' calculations by enabling this option and selecting both Security and non-security accounts in the same row!

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED